RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/sidecar-architecture.md

-# Sidecar Architecture
+﻿# Sidecar Architecture

 When I extracted rate limiting from application code into `cmd/sidecar`, I was building a **service-mesh-lite** reverse proxy: one binary per pod (or per node) that every client hits on `:9090` before traffic reaches the real service on `:8081` or a gateway pool.
-The sidecar does not own quota — it **asks** the central limiter on `:8080` — but it owns every optimization and safety valve on the edge path.
+The sidecar does not own quota; it **asks** the central limiter on `:8080`, but it owns every optimization and safety valve on the edge path.

 This is the component I would clone per deployment region, not the limiter.